electron/electron/docs/api/browser-window.md

       bar.
     * `hidden` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights" on macOS) in the top left.
+On Windows, when combined with `titleBarOverlay: true` it will activate the Window Controls Overlay (see `titleBarOverlay` for more information).
     * `hiddenInset` - Results in a hidden title bar with an alternative look where the traffic light buttons are slightly more inset from the window edge.
-    * `overlay` - Results in a hidden title bar and a full size content window, yet the title bar still has the standard window controls ("traffic lights" on macOS).
-These controls are in the top left on macOS and top right for Windows.
-Using this value will also enable the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
     * `customButtonsOnHover` - Results in a hidden title bar and a full size content window, the traffic light buttons will display when being hovered over in the top left of the window.  **Note:** This option is currently